techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 _**Think very carefully if you're planning to resign!**_

 If you resign, then you may become ineligible for the most important benefits available in the Netherlands for people who experience long-term illness or unemployment.
-Benefits that you'd be fully entitled to.
+Benefits that you'd be fully entitled to otherwise.

 Here's why.